microsoft/powerbi-visuals-sampleslicer/doc/UsingAdvancedFilterAPI.md

 The Sample Slicer visual has all selection-related logic concentrated in one file [*selectionBehavior.ts*](/src/selectionBehavior.ts).

-The method below constructs the query and the filter object and passes it along to the main visual module in [*sampleSlicer.ts*](/src/sampleSlicer.ts).
+The method below constructs the filter object and passes it along to the main visual module in [*sampleSlicer.ts*](/src/sampleSlicer.ts).

 ```
     public updateOnRangeSelectonChange(): void {